Listen to Soundtracks for Horror Films, a film score by yours truly – Eric’s Music

 A Month of Kurosawa: No Regrets For Our Youth (1946)

-To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer’s Guide, due out Dec.
-15 from Rowman & Littlefield — preorder here! — I’ll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
+To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer's Guide, due out Dec.
+15 from Rowman & Littlefield -- preorder here! -- I'll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
 These will be short impressions and recommendations, nothing more.
 For a full, detailed analysis of each, grab the book!
 No Regrets For Our Youth (1946) No Regrets For Our Youth was a post-war drama by Akira Kurosawa that mixes equal parts political protest, love triangle, and family drama.
-Kurosawa’s pictures are virtually always political in some way — he had a tremendous focus on social consciousness — but they were rarely overtly political.
-Rather, you often had to read between the lines to…
+Kurosawa's pictures are virtually always political in some way --…